Tyson Fury nominated for BBC SPOTY Sporting Moment of the Year

-The BBC have revealed their five Greatest Sporting Moment of the Year nominations ahead of the 2018 Sports Personality of the Year Awards.
+The BBC has revealed their five Greatest Sporting Moment of the Year nominations ahead of the 2018 Sports Personality of the Year Awards.
+Tyson Fury features.

-Among them is Tyson Fury’s amazing twelfth round recovery from a double whammy blow by Deontay Wilder in Los Angeles.
+Among them is Fury’s amazing twelfth-round recovery from a double whammy blow by Deontay Wilder in Los Angeles.

-Fury is in contention for what is a new award for 2018, with the winner announced on Sunday, 16 December, live on BBC One from 19:00 GMT.
+Fury is in contention for a new award for 2018, with the winner announced on Sunday, 16 December, live on BBC One from 19:00 GMT.

 England Netball win Commonwealth Games gold